gizatechxyz/giza-cli/docs/examples/full_transpilation.md

 We can see that we make reference to a `model` this is because in Giza we organize the transpilations under models and versions:

-* A `model` is a collection of versions of the same model, we we are iterating over the model and improving it we can create different versions of the same model and keep track of the changes.
+* A `model` is a collection of versions of the same model, we are iterating over the model and improving it we can create different versions of the same model and keep track of the changes.
 * A `version` is a reference to the transpiled model, each new transpilation will be referenced as a new version of the model.

 We handle the creation for you, and if the model has the same name we will re-use the model and create a new version under it.
 If you want to know more about the model and version concept you can read the [docs](https://cli.gizatech.xyz/).